easonbro/mps-ansible/readme.txt

-Git is a version control systam.
+Git is a distributed version control systam.
 Git is a free software.